Pelvis: Hip and thigh

 The muscles of the thigh can be subdivided into adductors (medial group), extensors (anterior group), and flexors (posterior group).
 The extensors and flexors act on the knee joint, while the adductors mainly act on the hip joint.

 The thigh adductors have their origins on the inferior ramus of the pubic bone and are, with the exception of gracilis, inserted along the femoral shaft.
 Together with sartorius and semitendinosus, gracilis reaches beyond the knee to their common insertion on the tibia.

-The anterior thigh muscles form the quadriceps which is inserted on the patella with a common tendon.
+The anterior thigh muscles form the quadriceps, which is inserted on the patella with a common tendon.
 Three of the four muscles have their origins on the femur, while rectus femoris arises from the anterior inferior iliac spine and is thus the only of the four acting on two joints.

 The posterior thigh muscles have their origins on the inferior ischial ramus, with the exception of the short head of the biceps femoris.
 The semitendinosus and semimembranosus are inserted on the tibia on the medial side of the knee, while biceps femoris is inserted on the fibula, on the knee's lateral side.

 In pregnancy and childbirth

 In later stages of pregnancy the fetus's head aligns inside the pelvis.
 Also joints of bones soften due to the effect of pregnancy hormones.
-These factors may cause pelvic joint pain (symphysis pubis dysfunction or SPD).
+These factors may cause pelvic joint pain (symphysis pubis dysfunction, SPD).
 As the end of pregnancy approaches, the ligaments of the sacroiliac joint loosen, letting the pelvis outlet widen somewhat; this is easily noticeable in the cow.

 During childbirth (unless by Cesarean section) the fetus passes through the maternal pelvic opening.

 Clinical significance

 Hip fractures often affect the elderly and occur more often in females; this is frequently due to osteoporosis.
 There are also different types of pelvic fracture, often resulting from traffic accidents.

 Pelvic pain can affect anybody and has a variety of causes, including bowel adhesions, irritable bowel syndrome, interstitial cystitis, and endometriosis in women.

 There are many anatomical variations of the pelvis.
-In the female the pelvis can be of a much larger size than normal, known as a giant pelvis or pelvis justo major, or it can be much smaller, known as a reduced pelvis or pelvis justo minor.
+In the female the pelvis can be of a much larger size than normal, known as a pelvis justo major, or giant pelvis, or it can be much smaller, known as a pelvis justo minor, or reduced pelvis.
 Other variations include an android pelvis, a pelvis of the normal male shape in a female, which can prove problematic in childbirth.